biocq/DORGE_codes/Data_processing/README.md

 ## Illustration
-The illustration of the pipeline is presented at individual folders, including:
+The illustration of the data processing is presented in individual folders, including:

-*  Gene_annotation (Gene annotation based on Ensembl, GENCODE, COSMIC and other resources)
+*  Gene_annotation (Scripts for gene annotation based on Ensembl, GENCODE, COSMIC and other resources)
-*  Epigenetics_processing (Pipeline for processing epigenetic datasets)
+*  Epigenetics_processing (Scripts for processing epigenetic datasets)
-*  Function_processing (Pipeline for processing function datasets)
+*  Function_processing (Scripts for processing function datasets)
-*  Genomics_processing (Pipeline for processing genomic datasets)
+*  Genomics_processing (Scripts for processing genomic datasets)
-*  Mutation_processing (Pipeline for processing mutation datasets)
+*  Mutation_processing (Scripts for processing mutation datasets)
-*  Phenotype_processing (Pipeline for processing phenotype datasets)
+*  Phenotype_processing (Scripts for processing phenotype datasets)
 *  Features (Including a script for generating training feature profile)

-The features can by combined by using github_feature_combination.java provided in this website.
+The features can by combined by using github_feature_combination.java provided here.

 ## Instructions

 **1. Download datasets and place in the proper hierarchy.**

-The layout of data folders is expected:
+The layout of data folders that we expect:

-|- **Data_processing** (folder containing codes and data for generating feature profiles used by the DORGE paper for model training and figure/tables generation)
+|- **Data_processing** (root folder)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--- Gene_annotation (Gene annotation based on Ensembl, GENCODE, COSMIC and other resources)